eevio/docs-superstructure/introduction.md

 - *Process*: Functions are further brought together as groups allowing them to be organized into services and applications that are then ready for deployment.

-The remainder of this specification will describe the EML formalisms from a language unit first perspective.
+The remainder of this specification will describe the EML formalisms using a top-down approach and fully describe each view along with how it refines the language units within it.
 Consequently, we will describe the elements of the EML as they are refined from a concept to a potentially deployable asset.